twolfson/nightlife/cities/illinois_chicago.md

 - $7 for *whisky soda* (well)
 - $0 for medium *cup of water* with ice
 - No coat check

+## Fizz
+- Part bar, part dance venue (not really a nightclub)
+- 2 floors
+    - Ground floor
+        - 1 large room with a bar, never stayed down there
+    - Upstairs
+        - 1 large room, with medium dancefloor and small stage
+- Went on Monday nights for swing dancing
+    - $7 donation based cover
+    - Can vary from being crowded (week of Thanksgiving) to being packed (Fizzmas)
+- No coat check but relatively safe

 ## Freakeasy
 - Too magical to say.
 Was there for a whopping 8 hours =3